chrisdniels12/CS361_MicroserviceA_for_teammate/README.md

 F. If your teammate cannot access/call your microservice, by when do they need to tell you?
-May 22, 2025
+Please let me of about any issues by May 22, 2025 so we have time to fix them before integrating into your software.

 G. Is there anything else your teammate needs to know?
 - Input is case sensitive.
 Please use exact Marvel character names like "Iron Man", "Spider-Man".
-- Otherwise, everything should work out of the box
+- Everything should work out of the box if dependencies are installed from requirements.txt.